xdays/xdays.me/content/blog/基于openresty签发letsencrypt证书.md

   # hold your certificate data.
 1MB of storage holds certificates for
   # approximately 100 separate domains.
   lua_shared_dict auto_ssl 1m;
+  # The "auto_ssl_settings" shared dict is used to temporarily store various settings
+  # like the secret used by the hook server on port 8999.
+Do not change or
+  # omit it.
+  lua_shared_dict auto_ssl_settings 64k;

   # A DNS resolver must be defined for OCSP stapling to function.
   #